Skip to content(if available)orjump to list(if available)

 ISO is one of those companies, where creativity of employees is blossoming through the roof.
 Every day they come to work and start the day with a brainstorming "What standard do we create today?".
 ISO can standardise anything: a standard cup of tea - no problem: ISO 3103, a standard wine glass - yes: ISO 3591, standard alpine ski boots - of course: ISO 5355, a standard human - oh wait, not yet, the standard is being developed :)

-Jokes aside, ISO is a company, they will make standard for anything where there is a remote possibility of that standard to be purchased.
-To access tjose standards one needs to pay.
+Jokes aside, ISO is a company, and they will make a standard for anything where there is even a remote possibility of that standard being purchased.

 spondyl